ASFOpenSARlab/opensarlab-docker/unavco2021/README.md

 # Building the UNAVCO Docker Image and Running it in a Docker Container

 Note: Currently M1 Macs are not supported.
-We haven't tested this on X86 Macs but believe they will work.
-Please let us know if you have trouble following these steps on an X86 Mac.

 # (If Using Windows) Install WSL 2